The Folk Club is an all-volunteer organization led by an elected Board of Directors.

 after 20 years overseas with the State Department (where she is now

 an HR Program Manager).
 As Sue says about the Folk Club, “I really

-started to connect after my first camp-out at Dave Hurd’s.
+started to connect after my first camp-out.
 It has

-Sue and her husband also enjoy spending time with her daughter in
+Sue enjoys spending time with her daughter Amanda and

 volunteering in the community.

 Bill plays the guitar and is the founder of the Guys With